Symphony No. 5 (Tchaikovsky): Place among Tchaikovsky's later symphonies

-Program
+Programme

-Unlike its two predecessors, Symphony No. 5 has no clear program.
-On 15 April 1888, about a month before he began composing the symphony, the composer sketched a scenario for its first movement in his notebook, containing "... a complete resignation before fate, which is the same as the inscrutable predestination of fate ..."
-It is however uncertain how much of this program has been realised in the composition.
+On 15 April 1888, about a month before he started to compose the symphony, Tchaikovsky sketched notes on the symphony in his notebook, saying it is a "total submission before fate, or [...] the inscrutable designs of providence."
+Possibly referring to the first movement, he wrote: "Murmurs, doubts, laments, reproaches against... xxx" and on the second: "Shall I cast myself into the embrace of faith???"
+In sketches for the second movement, there appear to be notes written around the score; in the treble clef is written: 'consolation,' 'a ray of light,' and 'below the reply: "No, there is no hope."'
+However, most of these sketches were rejected, and it is uncertain how much of this programme has been realised in the composition, as it is possible that some of the notes made were transferred from the fifth symphony to the Symphony in E♭ major.

 Cyclical structure

 Like the Symphony No. 4, No. 5 is a cyclical symphony, with a recurring main theme.
 Unlike No. 4, however, the theme is heard in all four movements, a feature Tchaikovsky had first used in the Manfred Symphony, which was completed less than three years before No. 5.

-Instrumentation
+Music

-The work is scored for 3 flutes (3rd doubling piccolo), 2 oboes, 2 clarinets in A, 2 bassoons, 4 horns in F, 2 trumpets in A, 3 trombones, tuba, timpani, and strings.
+The work is scored for 3 flutes (3rd doubling piccolo), 2 oboes, 2 clarinets in A, 2 bassoons, 4 horns in F, 2 trumpets in A, 3 trombones, tuba, timpani (3 drums), and strings.